jlchan/StartUpDG.jl/docs/src/MeshData.md

 `MeshData(md,rd,x,y)` and `MeshData(md,rd,x,y,z)` are implemented for 2D and 3D, though this is not currently implemented in 1D.

 More generally, one can create a copy of a `MeshData` with certain fields modified by using `@set` or `setproperties` from `Setfield.jl`.

+## Unstructured triangular meshes using Triangulate

+If `Triangulate` is also loaded, then StartUpDG will includes a few additional utilities for creating and visualizing meshes.

+!!! note

+    It is recommended to load `using Triangulate: Triangulate` to avoid importing `Triangulate.plot`.